etairi/sidh-rs/README.md

 The **SIDH-RS** library is an efficient supersingular isogeny-based cryptography library written in Rust language.
 The library includes the ephemeral Diffie-Hellman key exchange (SIDH) as described in [1,2].
 This scheme is conjectured to be secure against quantum computer attacks.

 The implementation is intended for use on the `amd64` architecture only -- no generic field arithmetic implementation is provided.
 Significant portions of this code are ported from the [Cloudflare's SIDH library](https://github.com/cloudflare/p751sidh).
-Also portions of the field arithmetic were ported from the [Microsoft Research implementation](https://github.com/Microsoft/PQCrypto-SIDH).
+Also portions of the field arithmetic are ported from the [Microsoft Research implementation](https://github.com/Microsoft/PQCrypto-SIDH).
 This library follows their naming convention, writing "Alice" for the party using 2^e-isogenies and "Bob" for the party using 3^e-isogenies.

 This package does **not** implement SIDH key validation, so it should only be